 It’s recommended that when expanding to Belize, you should engage with a local partner to stay abreast of the changing business environment.
 At Biz Latin Hub, our company formation and accounting experts can help you comply with the new tax requirements.

-Our tailored business solutions extend across a range of market entry and back-office services, and ensure your company is set up for success.
+Our tailored business solutions extend across a range of market entry and back-office services, including legal services, accounting & taxation, and hiring & PEO, and ensure your company is set up for success.

 Contact us here today for personalized assistance.